Pose Modulated Avatars from Video: Results

 We follow prior work and measure the quality of novel pose synthesis by training on the first part of a video and testing on the remaining frames.
 Only the corresponding 3D pose is used as input.
 This tests the generalization of the learned pose modulation strategy and applicability to animation.

-We present the visual comparisons for the Human3.6M dataset in Fig.~\ref{fig:comparison}, where our method demonstrates superior results than baselines in terms of fine-grained and consistent renderings.
-Specifically, our method generates sharper details such as those seen in wrinkles and better texture consistency, as exemplified by the clearer marker (highlighted by gray arrow) on $2^{nd}$ row.
-Tab.~\ref{tab:h36m-score} further quantitatively verifies that our method generalizes well to both held-out poses and out-of-distribution poses across the entire test set.
+We present the visual comparisons for the Human3.6M dataset in Fig.~\ref{fig:comparison_np}, where our method demonstrates superior results than baselines in terms of fine-grained and consistent renderings.
+Specifically, our method generates sharper details such as those seen in wrinkles and better texture consistency, as exemplified by the clearer marker (highlighted by boxes).
+Tab.~\ref{tab:h36m-score} further quantitatively verifies that our method generalizes well to both held-out poses and out-of-distribution poses across the entire test set. \hr{Please note that none of the methods matches wrinkle locations perfectly, as these form chaotically, dependent on the past motion, not just on the single frame used by all methods for conditioning.
+Learning such motion dynamics remains an open problem that is orthogonal to learning pose-dependent detail.}

-Moreover, we provide the visual comparisons in Fig.~\ref{fig:comparison_perfcap} and the quantitative metrics in Tab.~\ref{tab:perfcap} for the high-resolution outdoor monocular video sequences MonoPerfCap~\cite{xu2018monoperfcap}.
+Moreover, we provide the visual comparisons in Fig.~\ref{fig:comp_perfcap} and the quantitative metrics in Tab.~\ref{tab:perfcap_ablation} (a) for the high-resolution outdoor monocular video sequences MonoPerfCap~\citep{xu2018monoperfcap}.
 Being consistent with the results on the Human3.6M sequences, our method presents better capability in learning a generalized model from monocular videos.

-Furthermore, we test the animation ability of our approach by driving models learned from the Human3.6M dataset with extreme out-of-distribution poses from AIST~\cite{li2021ai}.
+Furthermore, we test the animation ability of our approach by driving models learned from the Human3.6M dataset with extreme out-of-distribution poses from AIST~\citep{li2021ai}.
 The qualitative results shown in Fig.~\ref{fig:retargeting} validate that even under extreme pose variation our approach produces plausible body shapes with desired texture details while the baseline show severe artifacts.
 Here no quantitative evaluations are performed since no ground truth data is available.